UX Design Process: How To Create A User-Friendly Interface

 From a process point of view, at Azoft, it goes something like this.
 An analyst comes to a designer with an understanding of the app as a whole: what sections, modules or blocks should be provided in the app, what screens they consist of and what cases the user needs to close on each screen.
 Then the designer, based on information about the industry, the client’s business and his target audience, as well as the knowledge base on the project from the analyst, starts designing prototypes of screens.
 Figma Design is usually used as a prototyping tool.
 In the process of designing prototypes, the designer makes sure that the app design helps to achieve the user’s goal.

-Chances are, if the UX design has been done well, you won't even notice it.
-Looking at the interface, you will just intuitively understand where things are and what they do.
-You don’t need to dig deeper to understand how the application works.
+Chances are, if the UX design has been done well, you won’t even notice it.
+Looking at the product design, you will just intuitively understand where things are and what they do.
+You don’t need to dig deeper to understand how the app works.
 Of course, there are a number of exceptions to this unspoken rule, such as naturally complex systems or control panels.

 The example of a prototype for iFarm.

-As a result of UX design, focusing on your business goals and preferences, we will be able to make you a clickable prototype of your software product in Figma Design and a description of all screen prototypes.
-These two things will allow you to start developing a product that is user-friendly.
+As a result of UX design process, focusing on your business goals and preferences, we will be able to make you a clickable prototype of your app in Figma Design and a description of all screen prototypes.
+These two things will allow you to start developing a product that is convenient.

 UX deliverables and artifacts help UX professionals communicate their product design ideas, research findings, and the context of projects to the team, client, and stakeholders during the app design process.
 With their help, the client and the development team get on the same page regarding the outcomes of the product, namely the result, purpose, and functions of the product.
 For each project, we select the exact set that is needed for a comprehensive description of the software product.

 We’ll introduce you to the main UX deliverables that we provide at Azoft: